 Upload a short ANNOTATED BIBLIOGRAPHY (AB) (minimum: two sources) on Google Team Drive before each "Research Material Presentation" class session.
 The annotated bibliography is in part a working journal of your research, showing what you have accomplished.
 Materials should be organized alphabetically under two headings, "Secondary Sources" and "Primary Sources," with a bibliographic entry for each.
-The annotation itself (again, for each entry) should be a short paragraph of about 3-5 sentences in which you indicate what you have gleaned from the reading and how you see it as relevant to your project.
-These entries should be substantive, including not just what the subject matter is but what something about the substance of the material (you will be provided a model so you can see what it should look like).
+The annotation itself (again, for each entry) should be a short paragraph in which you indicate what you have gleaned from the reading and how you see it as relevant to your project (you will be provided a model so you can see what it should look like).